pratycodes/Stock-Sentry/README.md

 This project demonstrates how an **LSTM Autoencoder** can be effectively used for anomaly detection in financial time series data.
 The model successfully identifies potential anomalies in Apple stock prices, which can be useful for detecting market events like crashes or abnormal price movements.

-While the model’s performance could be further evaluated using ground truth labels (if available), the unsupervised nature of the approach makes it valuable for real-world financial data analysis, where labeled anomalies are often scarce.
+While the model’s performance could be further evaluated using ground truth labels based on its availibilty, the unsupervised nature of the approach makes it valuable for real-world financial data analysis, where labeled anomalies are often scarce.

 ## Future Improvements